Jared-Glenn/Chained-Mesa/README.md

 - More distinctive figure.
 - Could do floating/gliding moves.
 - A 2.5D type of Roguelite, maybe.
 Elevation could play a role.
+- How would that work with melee and range?
+Seems like it would be easy for the player to exploit.